Feminist Philosophers

 And you can read a very recent piece in the New York Times with the shocking (not really) headline “Bias Called Persistent Hurdle for Women in Sciences” here.

-5 Responses to “Celebrating Ada Lovelace Day”
+5 thoughts on “Celebrating Ada Lovelace Day

-There was an interesting article on Lovelace in _Lingua Franca_ several years ago, though it doesn’t seem to be easily on-line.
+1. There was an interesting article on Lovelace in _Lingua Franca_ several years ago, though it doesn’t seem to be easily on-line.
 Perhaps libraries still have the back issues.

-ADA is my mentor, she inspires me along my way since I entered the faculty of engineering.
+2. ADA is my mentor, she inspires me along my way since I entered the faculty of engineering.

 The best part of her life that she was a writer and an extraordinary computer scientist.